JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/README.md

 * [Patience & Perseverance!]

-## Authors
+## Author

 * **Joshua Thomas** - (https://github.com/JoshThomas21)

 ## Acknowledgments

-* Special thanks to Adrian Rosebrock for helping me get out of a few ruts in this project!
+* Special thanks to Adrian Rosebrock @ PyImageSearch and Marcelo @ MJRoBot for the great tutorials, which helped me slog through the first half of this project.
+I'm not sure I could have gotten through this so easily without your help!